SU_A_18

 [i] “How old were you?”

-[i] “Was it important in your family to study?
+[i] Was it important in your family for study?

-[i] And your mother?
+[i] and your mother?

-[r] My native language is Dari.
+[r] My mother tongue is Dari.

-[i] Dari.
+[i] dari.

 [i] How many sisters?